Chaim Ozer Grodzinski: Leadership

 In 1887 he was appointed as a dayan (religious judge) of the beth din of Vilna.
 He was a participant in the founding conference of Agudath Israel (in Kattowitz, Silesia, in 1912) and served on the party's Council of Sages.
 He also was a co-founder and active leader of the Va'ad ha-Yeshivot (Council of the Yeshivot), based in Vilnius, an umbrella organization that offered material and spiritual support for yeshivot throughout the eastern provinces of Poland from 1924 to 1939.
 He wrote a three-volume work Achiezer.

 He assisted in the management of the Rameilles Yeshiva of Vilnius.
 His students included Yehezkel Abramsky, Eliezer Silver, Moshe Shatzkes, and Reuven Katz.

 In 1909, there was a meeting in Hamburg, Germany, that was the precursor of Agudas Yisroel, whose main goal was to combat the Zionists and the Mizrachi against Zionism.
 Grodzinski was the first chairman of the Moetzes Gedolei Torah, the rabbinical advisory board to the Agudah.

 Death

 Grodzinski died of cancer on 9 August 1940 (5 Av 5700).

+Works

+Grodzinski's halachic opinion was highly regarded among the rabbis of his generation.
+His best known work is "Ahiezer" a collection of his "shutim" (responsa).
+The work is known for its lengthy discussions centered on analysis as opposed to final ruling.
+In this work he often quotes Rabbi Akiva Eiger.

+Other works include two collections of correspondences by Rabbi Grodzinski on more general communal and Hashkafic matters.